Welcome to our gallery featuring kitchen lighting ideas!

 Skylights are a great option if you want to rely on natural light during the day.
 Sunlight is a preferred lighting method for most people as it shows the truest colors and can show off subtle hues in a kitchen that may be lost under artificial lighting.

-Under cabinet lighting is the best way to get lighting to darker countertops when overhead cabinets shade them.
+Under-cabinet lighting is the best way to get the lighting to darker countertops when overhead cabinets shade them.
 It can also help to highlight and show off a gorgeous countertop.

 Vent hood lighting is a unique and creative addition to a kitchen.
 Many of them are used strictly to light up a cooktop or work area but some of them actually work to light up a good portion of the kitchen.